EVIIIxEVIII/vulkan-engine/README.md

 # An Engine Built with Vulkan for learning
-It is not meant for any real software.
+It is not meant for any real use, just for learning.
 ![Example image](./example_image.png)